-Unfortunately, Child Birth Injuries are also among the most common medical malpractice cases.
+Unfortunately, Child Birth Injuries are also among the most common medical malpractice cases in Chicago.
 Sometimes infants have congenital disabilities that require special treatment.
 However, many birth injuries, such as cerebral palsy, occur because of negligence.
 Examples of negligent acts that lead to birth injuries include:

 - Improper use of forceps, extraction vacuums, and other birthing tools